With Covid-19 changing the landscape of travel, you may be looking for ways to diversify your business in order to bring in whatever income you can.

 - Local Facebook groups

 You could also find low-cost used furniture on eBay or Amazon, but keep in mind that the Covid-19 crisis has hit people and small businesses harder than big corporations (some of which are thriving right now).
-For this reason, we recommend doing a local search and potentially supporting a neighbor or a small business near you, as every extra penny makes a difference these days.
+For this reason, we recommend doing a local search and potentially supporting a neighbour or a small business near you, as every extra penny makes a difference these days.

 However, you need to be extra cautious when handling used items, by utilizing PPE such as gloves and masks and cleaning and disinfecting them appropriately.
 Have a look at our dedicated blog for Covid-19 appropriate cleaning tips.